Innovative Research into Psychedelic Therapies

 - RTO with Salvation Botanicals and Rojo Resources Ltd. is expected to be completed in Q1 2020.

-- Numinus is developing psychedelic therapies to treat mental illness, addictions and PTSD.
+- Numinus intends to develop psychedelic therapies to treat mental illness, addictions and PTSD.

-- The company received its dealer’s license in July 2019, which allows Numinus to test, process, buy and sell various psychedelics and cannabis.
+- The company received its dealer’s licence in July 2019, which allows Numinus to test, possess, buy and sell MDMA, psilocybin, psilocin, DMT and mescaline.
+Joining the team as Chief Operating Officer is Michael Tan.

-- Sustainable cannabis revenue through the laboratory and processing facility is expected to fund Numinus’ growth plans.
+- Sustainable cannabis revenue through the testing and productions operations is expected to fund Numinus’ growth plans.

-- The cannabis portion of the business has the potential to bring in C$25 million in revenue during the first year of operation.
+- The cannabis portion of the business has the potential to bring in C$25 million, dependent on timing of receiving Health Canada processing licence and production facility operating at capacity.

-- The company is creating a network of transformative healing centers across North America staffed with professional therapists and integrative health professionals.
+- The company plans to build a network of transformative healing centres across North America, staffed with professional therapists and integrative health professionals.

-- Numinus plans to add two to four new centers across Canada in 2020.
+- Numinus plans to add two to four new centres across Canada in 2020.

-- Combined revenue for the centers and lab and processing facility is expected to hit C$10 million in 2020.
+- Combined revenue for the healing centre and testing/research facility is expected to hit C$5 million in 2020.

-- Research partnerships in place with BCCSU and Together We Can.
+- Research partnerships in place with MAPS and Together We Can and Memorandum of Understanding signed with the BC Centre on Substance Use (BCCSU).

 Regulators Turning to Psychedelic Therapies to Treat Mental Illness and Addiction